haiiliin/abqpy/_sources/user/python/use-scripts/object-model.rst.txt

 Abaqus extends Python with approximately 500 additional objects, and there are many relationships between these objects.
 As a result, the complete Abaqus object model is too complex to illustrate in a single figure.

-In general terms the Abaqus object model is divided into the Session, the Mdb, and the Odb objects, as shown in Figure 1.
+In general terms the Abaqus object model is divided into the Session, the Mdb, and the Odb objects, as shown in :numref:`cmd-int-model-overview-nls`

+.. _cmd-int-model-overview-nls:
 .. figure:: /images/cmd-int-model-overview-nls.png
     :width: 100%
     :align: center

-    Figure 1.
     The Abaqus object model.

 An object in the object model can be one of the following: